haskell/cabal/Cabal/doc/developing-packages.rst

 Executables
 ^^^^^^^^^^^

-.. pkg-section:: executable
+.. pkg-section:: executable name
+    :synopsis: Exectuable build info section.

     Executable sections (if present) describe executable programs contained in the package and must have an argument after the section label, which defines the name of the executable.
 This is a freeform argument but may not contain spaces.

 The executable may be described using the following fields, as well as build information fields (see the section on `build information`_).